daminibhattacharya/daminibhattacharya/README.md

 - 👋 Hi, I’m @daminibhattacharya
 - 👀 I’m interested in all things in backend tech.
-- 🌱 I’m currently learning Game Developement & GoLang
+- 🌱 I’m currently learning GoLang.
-- 💞️ I’m looking to collaborate on Game Developement & GoLang
+- 💞️ I’m looking to collaborate on anything backend
 - 📫 How to reach me daminibhattacharya8@gmail.com

 <!---